duckietown/book-devmanual-lx/src/consume/2_instructions/2_editor.md

 Wait for a URL to appear on the terminal, then click on it or copy-paste it in the address bar of your browser to access the VSCode powered code editor.

-The first thing you will see is the README document for the LX, which should contain an overview of all the commands we will cover in this book as a helpful reference.

 ```{figure} ../../_images/consume/editor-url.png
 :name: editor-url

 Url to access your VSCode editor in the browser.
 ```

+The first thing you will see is the README document, which should contain the learning objectives for the LX.

 ```{figure} ../../_images/consume/code-editor.png
 :name: code-editor